Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Identify the "Principal" element defined for each policy statement and check the element value (ARN – highlighted).

-05 Sign in to your Trend Micro Cloud One™ – Conformity account, access the Unknown Lambda Cross-Account Access conformity rule settings, and compare the ARN(s) identified at the previous step against each AWS account ARN defined in the rule configuration section.
+05 Sign in to your Trend Cloud One™ – Conformity account, access the Unknown Lambda Cross-Account Access conformity rule settings, and compare the ARN(s) identified at the previous step against each AWS account ARN defined in the rule configuration section.
 If one or more ARNs are not included in the list of trusted AWS identities defined in the conformity rule settings, the cross-account access configuration defined for the selected Amazon Lambda function is not secure.

 06 Repeat steps no. 3 – 5 for each Lambda function available in the selected AWS region.